Telemark County Municipality

-The main responsibilities of the county municipality included the running of 29 upper secondary schools.
-It administered the county roadways, public transport, dental care, culture, and cultural heritage in the county.
-The administration was located in Skien.
-The county municipality had 1,544 employees, and in 2007, a revenue of 1,508 million kr.
+The main responsibilities of the county municipality includes the running of 29 upper secondary schools.
+It administers the county roadways, public transport, dental care, culture, and cultural heritage in the county.
+The administration is located in Skien.
+The county municipality has around 1,544 employees, and in 2007, a revenue of 1,508 million kr.

 County government

 The Telemark county council (Fylkestinget) is made up of 35 representatives that were elected every four years.
 The council essentially acted as a Parliament or legislative body for the county and it met several times each year.
 The council is divided into standing committees and an executive board (fylkesutvalg) which meet considerably more often.
 Both the council and executive board are led by the County Mayor (fylkesordfører) who held the executive powers of the county.
 From 2017 until its dissolution in 2020, Gunn Marit Helgesen of the Conservative Party was the county mayor.

 County council

 The party breakdown of the council is as follows: